somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * Introduced universal concept of Language to refer to all structures.
 * Introduced a universal Calculus with notions of Differentiation and Integration to study transformations of different Phases of a  Language.
 This concept of Phase Transformations of a Language generalizes Thermodynamics as a prototype Empirical theory of Languages.
 A microscopic theory (Statistical Mechanics) and Kinetics of Language may be introduced separately.
+* Each phase of a Language has Sub-Languages which are sub-Phases.
+Differentiation and Integration may take different structure at the sublevel for SubLanguages.